Mormon settlement techniques of the Salt Lake Valley: Other areas

 Bountiful, named after an ancient American city referenced in the Book of Mormon, was the second settlement.
 Shortly after the pioneers' arrival, Perrigrine Sessions was sent by Young to explore the area just north of Salt Lake City.
 In September 1847 Sessions gathered his family into their wagon and herded 300 head of cattle into the South Davis Valley.
 Other families moved into the area and began planting crops the following year.
 Fifty-three families had established farms in the area by 1850.
-The process of “leapfrogging,” or skipping areas to settle more distant ones, was used for further settlement.
-In the first decade, some ninety settlements were founded.
-Tribes such as the Utes and Shoshone occupied parts of the Great Basin and the ever expanding settlement of the Saints pushed the Indians from their fertile lands.
-While the Saints did offer some food to help compensate, their relations with the Indians were less than ideal.
-This continual encroachment on their land caused conflict that led to some violence between the two groups but eventually many of the Indians left for reservations and other lands.
+Tribes such as the Utes and Shoshone occupied parts of the Great Basin.
+The ever-expanding settlement of the Saints pushed the Indians from their fertile lands.
+While the Saints did offer some food to help compensate, continual encroachment on their land caused conflict that led to some violence between the two groups.
+Eventually many of the Indians were forced to leave for reservations and other lands.

 49ers

 Around the same time that the Saints began to settle the Salt Lake Valley, word had spread throughout the United States that gold had been discovered in California.
 Following the winter, many fortune hunters, or 49ers, started to head west to join in the gold rush.
-On their journey west, a fair amount of these people detoured from the popular path and went through Salt Lake City.
-This route was not the quickest to California, but for the fortune hunters they looked to Salt Lake City as a place to recoup from illness and fatigue, stock up on supplies, and rest their tired animals.
-During this time the Saints in the valley were struggling.
+On their journey west, a fair number of these people detoured from the popular path and went through Salt Lake City.
+This route was not the quickest to California, but they looked to Salt Lake City as a place to rest and stock up on supplies.
+During this time the settlers in the valley were struggling.
 The city was still being established, only having about 6,000 residents, and the people had barely survived two disastrous harvests due to drought, frost, and cricket infestation.

-The Saints and the 49ers mutually benefited from each other.
-The Saints received outside supplies, i.e. consumer goods and farm implements, and the 49ers received critical aid during their rest stop in the valley.
+The original settlers and the 49ers mutually benefited from each other.
+The Mormons received outside supplies, i.e. consumer goods and farm implements, and the 49ers received critical aid during their rest stop in the valley.
 The relationship between the two was generally positive, despite some accounts of conflict.
-Many of the members were successful in their findings and brought back large amounts of gold dust.
-The gold was used to mint gold coins wherein the church used this for financing and to establish the Deseret Mint until paper currency was issued.
-1849 brought the miracle of economic development that gold would contribute to in the valley.
-Another advantage of the Saints’ encounter with the Gold rushers was that it established patterns for future travel to the west coast.
+Many of the members brought back large amounts of gold dust.
+The gold was used to mint gold coins, which the church used for financing and to establish the Deseret Mint until paper currency was issued.
+The 1849 Gold Rush brought economic development to the valley and established patterns for future travel to the west coast.
 When the planning of the Transcontinental Railroad was laid out, experts chose the route through the valley, which helped make Salt Lake City a base for later mercantile and exploration efforts.